AnatoleSerial/anatoleserial.github.io/src/lancer/garage/introduction.md

 I have a wishlist of articles I intend to explore.
 The order is suggested, but may change.
 See the main page for more.

+- **Redefining Roles**: Reclassify everything, for the sake of objective-based gaming.
 - **Fiction-first NPC Factions**: Prep-light adversaries.
 How to use them.
-There might be new systems.
+Includes new systems to spice things up.
 - **Ficiton-first Map-making**: Rethinking map prep.
 Improvising maps.
 Have you considered *delegating* the task to your players?
 - **Sitrep Chop-shop**: Sitreps are too rigid for you?
 Bring a heavy blade.
 We'll teach you the ways of the scrapyard.
+- **Setpiece Encounters**: Designing combat encounters that present a singular, unique challenge.
+- **Man vs Mech: The Movie**: Cinematic combat for pilots who have to leave their mechs.
 - **Spicy New Combat Elements**: A quest for Ludonarrative Harmony.
 Bringing closer Narrative and Combat.
-- **NPC Buddies**: When you need an extra pair of boots on the ground.
-Short-term, Long-term.
+- **NPC Buddies**: An extra pair of boots on the ground, short-term or long-term.
-- **Lonelier Lancers**: LANCER for smaller groups.
-Possibly solo?
-Beyond "Just add Friendly NPCs"
+- **Lonelier Lancers**: One or two players?
+Don't want to add more allied NPCs?
+Here are some ideas.